kriszyp/cbor-x/README.md

 Cbor-x currently uses tag id 105 and 26880-27135 for its [proposed extension for records](https://github.com/kriszyp/cbor-records).

 ### Dates
-cbor-x saves all JavaScript `Date`s using the standard CBOR date extension (tag 1).
+Cbor-x saves all JavaScript `Date`s using the standard CBOR date extension (tag 1).

 ### Structured Cloning
 With structured cloning enabled, cbor-x will also use tags/extensions to store Set, Map, Error, RegExp, ArrayBufferView objects and preserve their types.

+### List of supported tags for decoding
+Here is a list of CBOR tags that are supported for decoding:

+* 0 - String date
+* 1 - Numeric Date
+* 2 - BigInt
+* 3 - Negative BigInt
+* 27 - Generic named objects (used for Error, RegExp)
+* 64 - Uint8Array
+* 68 - Uint8ClampedArray
+* 69 - Uint16Array
+* 70 - Uint32Array
+* 71 - BigUint64Array
+* 72 - Int8Array
+* 77 - Int16Array
+* 78 - Int32Array
+* 79 - BigInt64Array
+* 81 - Float32Array
+* 82 - Float64Array
+* 105 - Records
+* 258 - Set
+* 259 - Map
+* 40009, 40010 - Pointers for cycles

 ## Alternate Encoding/Package
 The high-performance serialization and deserialization algorithms in this package are also available in the [msgpackr](https://github.com/kriszyp/msgpackr) for the MessagePack format, with the same API and design.
 A quick summary of the pros and cons of using MessagePack vs CBOR are: